 What a delight to play!
+What clarity!
 What a robust and strong bass response!
-It is clear, too!
 And the individual tones are distinguishable in a harmony, not muddy and unfocused.
 The tenor is rich and warm with a center-mellow timbre.
-The treble is rounded and bell-like due to its Duplex scale design, and not tinny, metallic and non-melodic.
-6’-1” is a very nice size and its allows longer bass strings that are able to vibrate with more power and vibrate longer for a lengthy duration of sustain in tone.
-The soundboard is larger in area also, and like a bigger speaker cone, it pushes more air as it vibrates, creating larger sound-waves that are a pleasure for the senses.
+The treble is rounded and bell-like due to its Duplex scale design, not tinny, metallic and non-melodic.
+6’-1” is a very nice size.
+It allows longer bass strings that are able to vibrate with more power and vibrate longer for a lengthy duration of sustain.
+The soundboard is larger in area also, and like a larger speaker cone, it pushes more air as it vibrates, creating larger soundwaves that are a pleasure for the senses.
 This affordable piano would be suitable for a serious player, a music school, a House of Worship or a performance venue.
-It has a touch or feel that enables a wider dynamic of range, and it plays responsively, allowing the pianist to perform more expressively.
+It has a touch that enables a wider dynamic range, and it plays responsively, allowing the pianist to perform more expressively.
 The medium touch-weight (key resistance) is neither too light, nor too heavy because of its well-engineered piano-action geometry.
-It is designed to be reliable and low-maintenance to save money and the aggravation of playing a keyboard that doesn’t play right.
+It is designed to be reliable and low maintenance not only to save money, but the aggravation of playing a keyboard that doesn’t play right.

 In a classic polished ebony polyester-resin finish